 James D. Baird, PhD has more than 40 years of experience as a successful inventor and graduate engineer.
 A pioneer in the new science of ultrasonics, Baird has earned several patents and as a successful entrepreneur founded Dynasonics, Inc., a design and manufacturing company of ultrasonic sensors and computers.

-His inventory background instilled in him a persistent curiosity about how things work, translating from mechanisms to life.
-His passion for understanding the bioengineering that makes us human, combined with his religious and spiritual beliefs has led him to research the subject of happiness for more than 20 years, and in the process, earned him a PhD in Natural Health.
+His inventory background instilled in him a persistent curiosity about human behavior and the science of behavioral genetics.
+His passion for understanding the bioengineering that makes us human, combined with his study of evolution has led him to research the subject of happiness and well-being for more than 20 years, and in the process, earned him a PhD in Natural Health.

 behavioral genetics research produced six books on happiness and well-being based on behavioral genetics.
 His first two books The Happiness Plan (Liquori, 1990) and The Modern Christian’s Happiness Plan (Wine Press, 1999 (are based upon the premise that happiness comes from altruistic ethics and behavioral choices that put into action such qualities as loving-kindness and compassion.

 As a natural health advocate with an inventor’s curiosity, he was intrigued by the paradox that “diets don’t work.”
 In an effort to uncover the reasons and provide an answer, he wrote his third book, The Mindful Meals Diet (iUniverse, 2007), which explained how genetic factors are the basis of unhealthy eating habits that lead people to become overweight.
 His program incorporated genetic and epigenetic strategies to develop healthy eating habits.
 Expanding his research, in this field he then published Obesity Genes- and Their Epigenetic Modifiers.
 [Create Space 2012], which provided expanded epigenetic therapies to change genetic expression.